CastleCSS/castlecss-icons/README.md

 ## CastleCSS Framework
 The icon package is part of the [CastleCSS Meta Package](https://github.com/CastleCSS/castlecss), you need this, the [castlecss-core](https://github.com/CastleCSS/castlecss) or create your own variables files in order to make castlecss-icons work.

-Since castlecss-icons@1.0 the castlecss-core is automatically installed into your node_modules too.
+Since castlecss-icons v1.0 the castlecss-core is automatically installed into your node_modules too.

 Even easier: Download the [CastleCSS Boilerplate](https://www.github.com/CastleCSS/castlecss-boilerplate).
 All Packages are included + examples and project setup